dcm-project/dcm/taxonomy/README.md

 ### Infrastructure Platform

-Infrastructure Platforms refer to the Data Center infrastructure and platforms that provide Resources within the Composable Infrastructure domain.
+Infrastructure Platforms refer to the Data Center infrastructure and platforms that provide Resources within the Data Center domain.
 An Infrastructure Platform may be physical hardware or a software platform, for example, bare metal servers, network gear, storage arrays, virtualization platforms, Kubernetes clusters, etc. Each Infrastructure Platform defines the physical and/or virtual Resources it supports, such as compute, storage, network, VM instances, Kubernetes cluster objects, etc.

 An Infrastructure Platform provides an API used by a Service Provider to provision, decommission, make state changes to and enable discovery of the Resources it supports.
 Infrastructure Platforms must also expose event logging and metrics collection to the Governance & FinOps domain required to support monitoring, observability and billing.

 ### Multi-tenant

-DCM multi-tenancy is experienced at the Developer Experience domain and enforced by the Control Plane.
+DCM multi-tenancy is experienced at the Application domain and enforced by the Control Plane.

-The Orchestration & Automation and Composable Infrastructure domains operate in "privileged mode” to implement the isolation and confinement required for multi-tenancy.
+The Resource and Data Center domains operate in "privileged mode" to implement the isolation and confinement required for multi-tenancy.

 The Governance & FinOps domain has access to the tenant-wide scope required to implement policy management, monitoring and billing.